sinnerschrader-mobile/s2s-KotlinAutoClose/readme.md

 I realized, that my solution is a lot more standard and less complex.
 It uses Kotlin's regular try/catch mechanisms and therefore does not require a final `finally` (see kotlin-utils [readme.md](https://github.com/DemonWav/kotlin-utils/blob/master/readme.md))

 On the other hand it does not solve issue #3.
-You still need a separate try/catch around your using block if you want to handle exceptions!
+You still need a separate try/catch around your manageRessources block if you want to handle exceptions!

 It basically follows closely Orangy's [suggestion](https://discuss.kotlinlang.org/t/kotlin-needs-try-with-resources/214/2).